 Procurement is inherently complex due to the large amounts of information on internal demand, suppliers, pricing, and external data it needs to process.
 While supplier data regarding risk, sustainability, diversity, or performance are often captured in appropriate systems, this information is usually not available to every single sourcing manager or consistently integrated into the decision-making process.

 Procurement professionals know that the best value for the organization takes into account the cost of goods and services as well as other internal and external business constraints.
 But considering multiple of these factors simultaneously and arguing beyond price is almost impossible when sourcing events are executed and analyzed in Outlook & Excel only.

-Stakeholders expect sustainable sourcing decisions from Procurement that balance competing priorities instead of simply optimizing for price.
-By including internal & external information like supplier performance scores, credit risk ratings, sustainability indicators or diversity information next to the commercials in the decision process, Procurement can evaluate competing strategic alternatives and their respective opportunity costs.
+Stakeholders expect Procurement to balance competing priorities and demonstrate the available options instead of simply optimizing for price.
+This requires including qualitative internal and external information like supplier performance, financial risk ratings, sustainability metrics, or diversity information next to the commercial proposals in the modeling of possible sourcing scenarios.
+This is what we call holistic decisions.

 By doing so, Procurement can evaluate and demonstrate competing strategic alternatives and their respective opportunity costs to its stakeholders.
 It allows the business to have fact-based discussions and bring transparency to the decision-making process.

 Clearly articulating the cost of competing business requirements also allows Procurement to unlock additional savings opportunities.
 Most importantly though, it raises Procurement’s profile to that of a strategic business partner that drives sustainable value.